samarasadeek/Click-through-rate-predictor/README.md

 ## Description

 **Goal**
-<br> In programmatic advertising, ad space purchasing is automated.
+<br> In programmatic advertising ad space purchasing is automated.
 In some instances, a real-time bidding takes place where the price of the ad space is determined by the outcome of an auction.
-Advertisers will make bids for the ad space, the highest bidder wins the auction and their ad would be loaded to the space.
-This model produces a bid multiplier (which sets the bid of a given ad space).
-The bid multiplier is determined by the click through rate predicted by the model.
+Advertisers will make bids for the given ad space, the highest bidder wins the auction and their ad would be loaded to the space.
+In this project, a model was built to produce a bid multiplier (which sets the bid of a given ad space) which is determined by the click through rate predicted by the model.

-<br> The aim of this model is therefore to correctly predicting whether or not an ad would have a high click through rate (CTR).
+<br> The aim of this model is therefore to correctly predict whether or not an ad would have a high click through rate (CTR).
 A high CTR was defined here as >= 0.08 %.
 A bid multiplier is then assigned based on whether or not an ad is predicted to have a high CTR.
 <br>

 **Classifier**